NeonLightning/NeonSunshine/README.md

 ## Acknowledgments

+- [Sunshine](https://github.com/LizardByte/Sunshine) for the program this is for.
 - [SteamGridDB API](https://www.steamgriddb.com/) for providing application cover images.
 - PyQt5 for the GUI framework.

 ---

 Enjoy managing your applications effortlessly with `NeonSunshine`!
-What started as a 10minute project to individually add games. turned into a long slog to make a full fledged program.
+What started as a quick project to add games individually turned into a full-fledged program.